 6.2 The Committee has ascertained that the same matter is not being examined under another procedure of international investigation or settlement for the purposes of article 5, paragraph 2 (a), of the Optional Protocol.

-6.4 On the issue of the State party’s failure to provide the author with access to a lawyer, the Committee notes the State party’s argument that the author could have made a complaint in the same way as he had done when challenging the lawfulness of his arrest and interrogation.
-The Committee notes that the State party does not provide any details of how the author would have made such a complaint and what the possible outcome could have been Neither does it state whether the author was informed of this possibility at the time he requested legal representation and access to a representative from his Embassy.
+6.3 On the issue of the State party’s failure to provide the author with access to a lawyer, the Committee notes the State party’s argument that the author could have made a complaint in the same way as he had done when challenging the lawfulness of his arrest and interrogation.
+The Committee notes that the State party does not provide any details of how the author would have made such a complaint.
+Neither does it state whether the author was informed of this possibility at the time he requested legal representation and access to a representative from his Embassy.
 As a Ukrainian citizen detained in a prison outside his home country and without the necessary

 language skills to find out how to make such a complaint, the Committee decides that the State party has not provided sufficient information to demonstrate that this remedy would have been effective.
 The Committee finds that this part of the communication is therefore admissible. (see para.
 3.4)